Whip Media Group, parent to TV show tracking app TV Time, raises $50M – TechCrunch

 In the streaming era, data on a show’s viewership and popularity is harder to come by.
-It’s no longer as simple as setting up a Nielsen box to get data on a show being watched across TVs, phones, tablets, and the web.
+It’s no longer as simple as setting up a Nielsen box to get data on a show being watched across TVs, phones, tablets and the web.
 One company solving this problem for content owners, broadcasters and streamers alike is Whip Media Group, parent company to the TV and movie tracking app TV Time.
-The company announced today it’s raised $50 million in Series D funding to continue to grow its business.
+The company announced today it has raised $50 million in Series D funding to continue to grow its business.

 The round was led by asset management firm Eminence Capital and includes participation from Raine Ventures.
 To date, Whip Media Group has raised $115 million from Raine Ventures, Eminence, IVP and others.